 This will not be a ‘town hall’ style session.
 It is a management company members only general meeting and a formal notice with papers should have been received via the post accordingly.

-Please ensure that returns for the meeting (specifically if you wish to stand as a director or appoint a proxy) are delivered to Remus no later than Tuesday 31st August 2021.
+Please ensure that returns for the meeting (specifically if you wish to stand as a director or appoint a proxy) are delivered to Remus no later than midnight on Thursday 19th January 2023.

 If you wish to stand as a director it is important to understand that as an officer of a limited company, you must:

 Tell other shareholders if you might personally benefit from a transaction the company makes;